Characters of the Yakuza series: Yuta Usami

 Yuta Usami (宇佐美 勇太) is a member of the Hirose Family and the father of Haruto Sawamura.
 The son of Big Lo and the younger brother of Jimmy Lo, Yuta was raised in secret due to being a heihaizi(黑孩子), a forbidden second child.
 In a pact between the Saio Triad and the Yomei Alliance, Yuta's Japanese citizenship was forged and he was closely monitored by Saio agents.

 When Haruka arrives in Onomichi, she and Yuta quickly begin showing feelings for one another, eventually leading to them briefly dating and Yuta accidentally conceiving a child with her.
 He is entirely unaware of this fact until Masuzoe informs the Hirose Family.
 Yuta quickly becomes a close ally of Kiryu, accompanying him to Kamurocho.
 While there, he learns that he is now the heir to the Saio Triad, with Jimmy Lo having been killed.
-This in addition to losing Haruto to the Jingweon Mafia causes Yuta to languish in despair, eventually setting fire to the Saio Triad headquarters in an attempt to commit suicide.
+This in addition to losing Haruto to the Jingweon Mafia causes Yuta to languish in despair, eventually setting fire to the Saio Triad headquarters in a suicide attempt.

 After the events of Yakuza 6, Yuta leaves the Hirose Family to help Haruka take care of the children in the Morning Glory Orphanage.
 He is last seen filming Haruto's first steps.